dex6/sed-opal-unlocker/README.md

 - turning off MBR shadowing after unlocking
 - saving drive password into the Linux kernel (unlock support when the system is waking from S3 sleep)
 - reads password from a separate file
-- supports password hashing used by sedutil-cli via separate one-time-use script
+- supports password hashing used by sedutil-cli (both original Drive Trust Alliance SHA1 version and ChubbyAnt SHA512 fork) via separate one-time-use script
 - supports SATA and NVME disks
 - password file can be encrypted with another passphrase (requires [libargon2](https://github.com/P-H-C/phc-winner-argon2))